Acceleration Credits for Advanced Work at Yale

 - Acceleration credit can be earned only during a student’s first two terms of enrollment.

-- Acceleration credit will be awarded only for the first course taken in any subject (except biology, computer science, economics, English, and music).
+- Acceleration credit will be awarded only for the first course taken in any subject (except economics and English).

 - To earn acceleration credit, a student must receive a grade of B, B+, A–, or A in the course.
 Other grades and marks of CR do not lead to acceleration credit.